Bitcoin-com/slp-wallet-sdk-ios/README.md

 ### Configuration

-SLPWallet is using Keychain to store safely on your device the mnemonic seed phrase.
-However you need to create a entitlement file to allow the access to Keychain.
-You can have a look at the sample project anytime you need to check the configuration : ./Sample/SLPWalletTestApp/
+SLPWallet uses the Keychain to safely store the mnemonic seed phrase on your device.
+However, you need to create an entitlement file to allow the access to the Keychain.
+You can have a look at the sample project anytime you need to check the configuration [here.](./Sample/SLPWalletDemo/)

-Under the wood, the SDK is using [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess).
+Under the hood, the SDK is using [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>